Accumulation of air in the pleural space.

 Pneumothorax occurs when air gains access to, and accumulates in, the pleural space.

-Division of Pulmonary Diseases and Critical Care Medicine
+Clinical Director, Division of Pulmonary and Critical Care

-Dr Ryland P. Byrd Jr would like to gratefully acknowledge Dr Thomas M. Roy and Dr Anita Alwani, the previous contributors to this monograph.
-TMR and AA declare that they have no competing interests.
+Dr Lonny Yarmus and Dr Jason Akulian would like to gratefully acknowledge Dr Ryland P. Byrd Jr, Dr Thomas M. Roy, and Dr Anita Alwani, previous contributors to this topic.

 Professor and Chief Executive Officer of Respiratory Division